MrQuazar/RhythmRunner/README.md

 ## 🌟 Overview

-**Rhythm Runner** is a precision-based rhythm game where players use the mouse cursor to trace lyric words as they appear on screen (maximum 4 words visible at once).
+**Rhythm Walker** is a precision-based rhythm game where players use the mouse cursor to trace lyric words as they appear on screen (maximum 4 words visible at once).
 Correct and timely traces build streaks and multipliers; missed or out-of-order words reduce score.
 The game pairs tight gameplay with cinematic visuals — HDR lighting, dynamic cameras, and polished animations — to deliver an immersive, music-first experience.

 ---